-Teaching Assistants and Higher Level Teaching Assistants are recruited to work within the classroom and/or with targeted groups or individuals outside the classroom as directed by the Senior Leaders and Classteachers.

-The learning of all pupils remains the responsibility of the classteacher at all times.
+Teaching Assistants and Higher Level Teaching Assistants are recruited to work within the classroom and/or with targeted groups or individuals outside the classroom as directed by the Senior Leaders and Class teachers.
+The learning of all pupils remain the responsibility of the Class teacher at all times.

-Teaching Assistants are line-managed by:
+Teaching Assistants are line managed by Abigail Squibb

-Designated Safeguarding Lead: Richard Gambier

-Designated Safeguarding Cover:

-Designated Teacher for Looked After Children:

-Designated Member of Staff responsible for managing the

-School's responsibility for meeting the medical needs of pupils: Lisa Pearce
+Designated Safeguarding Lead: Miss Abigail Squibb Designated Safeguarding Cover: Mrs Lisa Pearce and Mrs Kathy Rowe Designated Teacher for Looked After Children: Mrs Lisa Pearce Designated Member of Staff responsible for PPG/LAC Funding: Mrs Lisa Pearce Designated Member of Staff responsible for managing the School's responsibility for meeting the medical needs of pupils: Mrs Lisa Pearce

-11. Storing And Managing Information
+SECTION 11 - STORING AND MANAGING INFORMATION

 The school complies with the current data protection and confidentiality requirements with regard information about pupils and families.
+The school will only share information with other agencies after consent has been given by parents.